 Mr Derek Wrigley and Mr Fred Ward play an instrumental role in the establishment of the IDCA which emanates from their offices of the Australian National University Design Unit.

-The inaugural Director, Mr Colin Barrie and his Administrative Officer, Ms Beth Chalmers host the first IDCA Council meeting in the ANU Council Room with Essington Lewis as Chair and Sir Walter Scott as Deputy Chair.
+The inaugural Director, Mr Colin Barrie and his Administrative Officer, Ms Beth Chalmers host the first IDCA Council meeting in the ANU Council Room.

 Fred Ward, Derek Wrigley and Ron Rosenfeldt represent the design profession together with architect Professor F.E Towndrow.
 Australian industry is represented by Sir Archie Glenn, Sir John Burnett, Sir John Hurley and Sir Walter Scott.